 How do I sign up?

 I want to make this series accessible to everyone who wants to join in.
-If you’ll do these three things, you’ll stay in the loop with every new post as they’re published, plus you’ll know about everything else that’s going on here:
+If you’ll do these two things, you’ll stay in the loop with every new post as they’re published, plus you’ll know about everything else that’s going on here:

 - Pin this post (via the image above) to let other bloggers know about this workshop.